Ticks and mosquitoes

 If you find a tick on your body, jot down the date it was discovered.
 If symptoms such as a rash, fever, headache, joint or muscle pains or swollen lymph nodes appear, contact your doctor as soon as possible.
 Tick-borne diseases can cause mild symptoms treatable at home with antibiotics to severe infections requiring hospitalization.

 Mosquitoes can be more than just a nuisance during the summertime.
-They can also cause serious illnesses, such as West Nile virus, Chikangunya, Dengue Fever and Zika.
+They can also cause serious illnesses, such as West Nile virus, Chikungunya, Dengue Fever and Zika.
 Follow the three D’s to protect you and your home from mosquitoes during the summer:

 - Drain: Remove excess or standing water from birdbaths, planters, old tires or drains.